Fighting Crime in the Countryside

 The cost of farm vehicle theft rose by £1.5m in 2018, with both new and vintage vehicles proving an attractive target for organised gangs looking to clone them for sale domestically and internationally.
 NFU Mutual’s Agricultural Vehicle Specialist Clive Harris advocates that the most effective way to safeguard a variety of agricultural vehicles is by having multiple layers of security.
 For in-depth advice on how to prevent vehicle theft and measures you can take to improve recovery chances should the worst happen, visit our Preventing Agricultural Vehicle Theft article.

 Livestock and wildlife crime is sadly an all too familiar problem for the majority of farmers, with both criminal and public disturbances having a detrimental effect on business.
 Insurance may often cover the cost of treating or replacing injured or stolen animals, but the effect on breeding programmes can take years to overcome.
 The following can help protect livestock:

-- Mark your animals using ear tags, horn-brands, branding or tattooing
+- Mark your animals using ear tags, horn-brands or microdot markers.

 - Install signs, warnings and notices that warn potential walkers to keep their dogs on a leash.

 We believe that the best way to tackle rural crime is to involve everyone within the rural community.
 Creating a close, watchful and interactive bond between farmers, police and countryside residents is vital in preventing crime and ensuring criminals are brought to justice.
 There are a number of ways in which everyone can work together to tackle rural crime:

 - Look out for your neighbours and be aware of the increasing dangers of rural crime.

 - Join a Farm Watch scheme to help organise security within the countryside.